c0v1k/aurorachain/README.md

 AuroraChain is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 AuroraChain uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 AuroraChain Core is the name of open-source software which enables the use of this currency.

 License
 AuroraChain Core is released under the terms of the MIT license.
-See COPYING for more information or see https://opensource.org/licenses/MIT.
+See more information on https://opensource.org/licenses/MIT.

 Development Process
 The master branch is regularly built (see doc/build-*.md for instructions) and tested, but it is not guaranteed to be completely stable.
 Tags are created regularly from release branches to indicate new official, stable release versions of AuroraChain Core.